prewired/prewired.github.io/_pages/mentors.md

 * Share any food or drink with Prewired participants that has not been provided by Prewired.
 * Encourage kids to communicate with them through any private channel such as email or ask them for any personal details.
 * Stand around chatting between themselves for long periods.
 You can take the juice-break with everyone else, but remember you're here to help the kids, not socialise!
-(We periodically arrange mentors parties for you for that.
+(We periodically arrange mentors parties for that!)